exitus1/Video-Scripts/journalproposal.md

 ## Budget

-The 2022 Proposal had a maximum billable amount of $33,000.
+The 2022 proposal had a maximum billable amount of $33,000.
 The **actual** billed amount was **$25,570**.

-The maximum monthly spend soft limit will remain the same at $3,000 for the Decred Journal and slightly reduced $333 for Politeia Digest.
+For 2023 the monthly soft limit will remain the same at $3,000 for Decred Journal and reduced $333 for Politeia Digest.
 This translates to a maximum billable amount of **$40,000** for 12 months.

-An average 2022 issue had ~5,000 words (~12 pages) and links to ~240 sources.
+An average 2022 issue had ~5,000 words (~12 pages) and ~240 links to sources.
 To get a sense what it takes to produce you can check the latest [December](https://www.decredmagazine.com/decred-journal-december-2022/) and [January](https://www.decredmagazine.com/decred-journal-january-2023/) issues.
 Basically it involves collecting and writing up _a lot_ of mini stories.
-Perhaps the biggest part is harvesting ~18 code repositories for notable updates and translating that to less technical language (while still keeping some details since we also target developers).
+Perhaps the biggest part is harvesting ~18 code repositories for notable updates and translating that to less technical language, while still keeping some details since we also target developers.

-This proposal does not include translations.
+This proposal does not include translations but they can be funded from [Decred Content and Asset Translations 2023](https://proposals.decred.org/record/31c4b5f) proposal as needed.

 This proposal will fund the work done between February 1, 2023 and January 31, 2024.
 All billing will be performed in Decred's Contractor Management System using its standard average DCR/USD exchange rate for each month when the work was done.